Spotlight: Tom Murphy, FBO Manager discusses our Sharjah facility

 Tom: Without doubt.
 We have an amazing position here at Sharjah International and the airport are a real supporter of business aviation.
 The BAC, once completed, will provide a substantially larger space but will not compromise the service ethic and the proposition that we have spent years building here.
 The architecture has been designed as such – it is ‘human scale’.
 We can’t wait, however, infrastructure at this scale takes time.
 You can’t think of it as an FBO, it is a whole new aspect to the airport and to the Emirate.

-The Sharjah FBO is running a special offer on hangarage through December 2019.
+The Sharjah FBO is running a special offer on ground handling through December 2019.
 For more details click the button below.